-A high-quality food processor is the one appliance no kitchen should be without.
-Able to perform a variety of tasks, the Cuisinart Elite 12 cup food processor is a food preparation workhorse.
+A high-quality best food processor is the one appliance no kitchen should be without.
+Able to perform a variety of tasks, the review about the Cuisinart Elite 12 cup food processor is a food preparation workhorse.
 From chopping vegetables to pureeing soups, this food processor is a solid, well-built choice that has garnered positive reviews from many who have used it.

 This Cuisinart 12 cup food processor has many attributes that make it attractive to the home cook.
 First of all, this food processor is incredibly powerful.
 There are varying speeds available, maxing out at 1000 watts of power.
 It comes with three blades and two discs to handle any job in the kitchen with ease.
 The small edge is ideal for chopping and mixing.
 The large blade is also geared for chopping and mixing, just in larger quantities or for larger sized ingredients.
 The dough blade is a pastry chef or bread baker’s best friend.
 The adjustable slicing disc has six variations to accommodate slices of different thicknesses.
 The reversible shredding disc produces fine or medium-sized shreds, whichever size your recipe calls for.